IgrikXD/Easy-SDR/README.md

 | [Airspy] | You can choose a retailer according to your whereabouts.
 Performs support and develop new versions.
 There are links for downloading software and working with the server. |

 ## Who helped me with the development of the project?
 Great thanks to [RTL-SDR.COM] for the provided samples of SDR receivers [RTL-SDR.COM V.3] and information support.
+[LCSC] company that provided most of the electronic components used for assembly for completely free.
 And also [Mini-Circuits] for the provided samples of [ADE] frequency mixer by EZ-Sample program.

 ## What was used mainly in the development?
 | Source | Description |